1Password/scim-examples/beta/aws-ecsfargate-cfn/README.md

      # ...
      ```

-- Uncomment the appropriate lines as needed to adjust the CIDR block for the VPC and add tags as key-value pairs to apply to all supported resources in the stack.
+- Uncomment the appropriate lines as needed to adjust the CIDR block for the VPC, the scale of the deployment based on its provisoning volume, and add tags as key-value pairs to apply to all supported resources in the stack.
 - If you prefer, set the value for `--stack-name` to choose your own (for example, `--stack-name your-stack-name`).
 CloudFormation will use the stack name (or a truncated version where needed) as a prefix when naming the created AWS resources.
    > **Note**
    >